mozsearch/mozsearch/README.md

   already has a server up on the "dev" channel by running the `infrastructure/aws/ssh.py` script.
 - Pick what config file you are going to use.
-Normally this is "config1.json" which includes the mozilla-central repo and a few other repositories that don't have all the bells and whistles turned on.
+Normally this is "config1.json" which includes the firefox-main repo and a few other repositories that don't have all the bells and whistles turned on.
 You can use a different config file or edit config1.json to not contain repositories you aren't interested in to make things go faster.